nmunro/FN/README.md

 <a name="nth"></a>
 ## nth(lst, n) ⇒
 FN.nth complements FN.first and FN.last by providinga means to grab an arbitrary element in a list by numericindex.
-The callback is executed with the second argument toFN.nth being the index and the rest of the arguments convertedto the list of items to grab the index of.
 Example:FN.nth([1, 2, 3, 4, 5], 2);

 **Kind**: global function
 **Returns**: The nth element of the list or undefined.